WordPress recipe schema guide

 featured image

-Picture this: Your delicious chocolate chip cookie recipe is buried on page 3 of Google, while your competitor’s near-identical recipe sits at the top, complete with a gorgeous photo, 5-star rating, and cooking time — all visible right in the search results.
-What’s their secret?
-Recipe schema markup.
+Your chocolate chip cookie recipe is sitting on page 3 of Google, while a very similar one is right at the top, showing off a photo, 5-star rating, and cooking time directly in the search results.
+That difference isn’t random – it usually comes down to recipe schema markup.

 What is recipe schema?